unbxd/search-JS-library/docs/gettingStarted/IntegrateWithYourSite/IntegrateWithYourSite.md

             productType = "SEARCH";
         }
         ```

+        { .important }
+        > Note: If the feed has category id,

     6. Set the correct **productType** in the products config, i.e. "SEARCH" for search    results page, or "CATEGORY" for category pages.